ewhuang/simons_mouse/README.txt

 the p-values for each of the clusters to see which clusters have high p-values.
 About half of the clusters with GO terms have enrichment values much better than those of the clusters without GO terms.
+Add in the literal string "predicted" without quotes to the end if dealing with predicted GO edge weights.

 8. Analyze the properties of the clusterings.